tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 #### Adventurer Feat

-(PD) Increase the damage dice to d8s OR (MD) deal extra damage equal to your Charisma modifier (x2 at 5th level; x3 at 8th) on a miss.
+(PD) Increase the damage dice to d8s OR (MD) deal extra damage equal to your Charisma modifier, twice at champion tier, and thrice at epic tier.on a miss.

 #### Champion Feat